-After breakfast, meet guide at the lobby of Hotel, for Kathmandu city sightseeing in Pashupatinath, Boudhnath, Swoyambhu & Kathmandu Durbar square Evening free for personal activities.
+After breakfast, meet the guide at the lobby of the Hotel, for Kathmandu city sightseeing in Pashupatinath, Boudhnath, Swayambhu & Kathmandu Durbar square Evening is free for personal activities.
 O/N stay in Hotel.
+(B)

 We spend today acclimatizing to the altitude, exploring fascinating Namche Bazaar and its surrounding villages like Khumjung, a chance to introduce ourselves properly to the Sherpas and their way of life.

-But we start the day with a visit to Thame monastery, set high on a hillside above Thame.
-This is the first Tibetan Buddhist monasteries that we will visit on this trek.
-The paintings and frescoes that adorn the inside of the temple are spectacular, seconded by only the amazing scenery of the mountains surrounding us.
+But we start the day with a visit to Thame Monastery, set high on a hillside above Thame.
+These are the first Tibetan Buddhist monasteries that we will visit on this trek.
+The paintings and frescoes that adorn the inside of the temple are spectacular, second by only the amazing scenery of the mountains surrounding us.
 Return to Namche and if there is time in the afternoon visit the National Park museum.
 O/N stay in Guest House.
+(B, L, D)

 Visitors should be careful to respect the spirit of this special place, particularly by observing the ban on killing or hurting any living creature in the area.
-Thengboche is home to the region’s largest monastery, a destination for monks of all ages throughout the country to practice and study Buddhism.
+Tengboche is home to the region’s largest monastery, a destination for monks of all ages throughout the country to practice and study Buddhism.
 The public is invited to witness their puja ceremonies, where they chant prayers and perform rituals inside the ornately decorated gompas.
 O/N stay in Guest House.
+(B, L, D)

 We spend a day at Dingboche (4.400m) to continue our acclimatization.
-Those adapting well to the altitude can climb Nangkartshang Peak at 5.100m for great views of Chalotse, Tawoche and Mount AmaDablam.
+Those adapting well to the altitude can climb Nangkartshang Peak at 5.100m for great views of Charlotte, Tawoche, and Mount AmaDablam.
 O/N stay in Guest House.
+(B, L, D)

 Another long day and again we leave very early.
 Trekking across a glacier, the trail winds up and down through fascinating ice secrete to the area known as Everest Base Camp, where, usually in spring, we may see some of the expedition teams as they prepare to climb the mountain.
-From the Base Camp we get fantastic close up views of the Khumbu Ice Fall and we can appreciate just how difficult it is to negotiate a route through the huge blocks of ice.
-We descend from the Base Camp to GorakShep O/N stay in Guest House.
+From the Base Camp, we get fantastic close-up views of the Khumbu Ice Fall and we can appreciate just how difficult it is to negotiate a route through the huge blocks of ice.
+We descend from the Base Camp to Gorakshep O/N stay in the Guest House.
+(B, L, D)

 We descend from Namche Bazaar and will have lunch in Monjo, where we finally leave Sagarmatha National Park again.
-After Monjo last part of the trail, pass Phakding and just before Lukla climb the short distance to the famous Lukla airstrip.
+After Monjo, the last part of the trail, pass Phakding, and just before Lukla climb the short distance to the famous Lukla airstrip.
 O/N stay in Guest House.
+(B, L, D)

 We fly back to Kathmandu and transfer to our hotel.
 Arrival in Kathmandu and day free for shopping or personal activities.
-In the evening we will go Typical Nepali cultural program for farewell dinner.
-O/N stay at Hotel
+In the evening we will go Typical Nepali cultural program for a farewell dinner.
+O/N stay at Hotel.
+(B)

-If flight is cancelled from Lukla due to weather, then we have to try to get first flight next day.
+If the flight is canceled from Lukla due to weather, then we have to try to get the first flight the next day.

-After breakfast, day free till your departure time.
+After breakfast, the day is free till your departure time.
+(B)